errbufferoverfl/garden.errbufferoverfl.me/content/posts/reproductive-labor.md

 - gender
 ---

-Reproductive labor was first brought into the discourse during the *wages for housework* campaign during the 1970s (discussed in [[books/revolution-at-point-zero|revolution-at-point-zero]]).
+Reproductive labor was first brought into the discourse during the *wages for housework* campaign during the 1970s (discussed in [Revolution at Point Zero](books/revolution-at-point-zero.md)).
 Referring to it this was is important because it emphasises that reproductive activities are also labor that are enforced by the gender hierarchy and not a goodwill gesture of women.

 I think reproductive labor can be a bit of a misnomer when used without sufficient context because “reproductive” on its own would suggest reproductive labor is focused on… well reproduction of humans.